 The risk runs in the other direction too, though it is less obvious.
 A business plan that projects aggressive growth may feel like it demonstrates the firm's confidence and ambition.
 In practice, it impresses nobody at CySEC.
 What it does instead is raise the bar: more initial capital will be required to match the projected cost base, and a more elaborate governance structure will be expected from day one to support the scale of activity being proposed.

 For a firm in its early years, that matters enormously.
-The start-up phase of an asset management business is the period when cash is most constrained and operational bandwidth is most limited.
+The start-up phase of a regulated investment firm is the period when cash is most constrained and operational bandwidth is most limited.
 A leaner, more accurate business plan, one that reflects what the firm genuinely expects to do in years one and two, keeps the capital requirement proportionate and the governance structure manageable.
 It gives the firm room to operate, to focus on building a client base, and to scale its infrastructure as the business actually grows rather than as the business plan imagined it might.

 Ambitious growth is not something to conceal from CySEC.
 It is something to sequence correctly, and the business plan is where that sequencing begins.